-This option would provide Essex Housing LLP with the indicative capital requirements to deliver the development programme and continue the activity to get more sites into construction and planning as set out in the Annual Delivery Plan in the confidential appendix to bring forward new and existing LLP schemes.
+This option would provide Essex Housing Development LLP with the indicative capital requirements to deliver the development programme and continue the activity to get more sites into construction and planning as set out in the Annual Delivery Plan in the confidential appendix.
 This will also further ECC's objectives as set out in section 4 of this report.